The first sequel to Beverly Hills Cop, released in 1987.

 - Minor Crime Reveals Major Plot: A serial crime spree leads Axel to uncover an international arms smuggling ring.

-- Odd Friendship: Apparently middle-aged family man Bogomil and young streetwise Cowboy Cop Foley have become best of pals between the first and second movie.
+- Odd Friendship: Apparently middle-aged family man Bogomil and young streetwise Cowboy Cop Axel have become best of pals between the first and second movie.

 - Obstructive Bureaucrat: Lutz ends up getting fired by the Mayor of Beverly Hills after publicly botching the Alphabet Bandit investigation, trying to push the blame onto his subordinates and his abusive attitude towards them.